Schedule Schedule Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 How do you clean dentures?

-Cleaning your dentures in Fanwood is an important step in protecting your oral health.
+Cleaning your dentures is an important step in protecting your oral health.
 Here are some basic maintenance tips and tricks to prevent plaque and food debris accumulation:

 • Brush your dentures at least once a day using a special denture brush and cleaning solution.